Endesfelder-Lab/EVE-software/README.md

 ![](Quick_Start/6_preview2.png)<br>

-Each candidate cluster found by the candidate finding routine will be highlighted with an orange or red box and gets a unique candidate ID that is here displayed in blue.
+Each candidate cluster found by the candidate finding routine will be highlighted with an purple or green box and gets a unique candidate ID that is here displayed in blue.
 A red box indicates that a failed fit, meaning that no localization could be generated.
 All localizations are marked as red crosses in the frame where the x,y,t localization is found.
 You can use the slider below the image to view all the frames that were created in the preview run.

 ### 3. Explore the Candidate Preview